Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 This project was inspired by a lecture where I noticed that I and many of my coursemates were disengaged.
 The course was not our major and it seemed very abstract, so I wondered if it was possible to turn the lecture into a relatable game.

-After experimenting with platforms like Kahoot!, Duolingo, Classcraft, etc., I built a custom gamified course on Moodle LMS hosted on an Azure VM.
-I split a usability engineering course into six modules: four gamified and two non-gamified.
+After experimenting with platforms like Kahoot!, Duolingo, Classcraft, etc., I built a custom gamified learning site using Moodle LMS hosted on an Azure VM.
+I split an undergraduate-level Usability Engineering course (access was given to me by the course lecturer) into six modules: three gamified and one non-gamified.
 I created multiple-choice and short-answer questions using the 'Aiken' and 'GIFT' question bank format in Moodle, respectively.
-Participants engaged with the platform and submitted their feedback (both quantitative and qualitative) through a structured questionnaire, devlivered through a Microsoft form link.
+Participants engaged with the platform and submitted their feedback (both quantitative and qualitative) through a structured questionnaire, devlivered through Microsoft Forms.

 ## 🧰 Tools Used